 Outreach and Educational Programming

 CCS is here to help Butler University students develop the personal awareness and skills necessary to overcome problems, make effective decisions, and grow and develop in ways that will allow them to maximize their total educational experience at Butler University.
 Outreach services and educational programming serve as an integral part of our mission and an essential tool for prevention, wellness, and promotion of a supportive campus climate for all members of the Butler community including Butler University students, faculty, and staff.
-Please contact our Outreach Coordinator Dr. Steve Hines at email@example.com if you are interested in requesting a program.
+Please contact Dr. Keith Magnus at email@example.com if you are interested in requesting a program.